microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/host-services/link.md

-# Azure Orbital Space SDK - Link Service
+# Azure Orbital Space SDK - Link Service (hostsvc-link)

 The Link Service facilitates seamless and secure communication links between satellite payloads and ground stations.
 This service ensures reliable data transmission over space-to-ground and ground-to-space channels, supporting a wide range of mission-critical operations including telemetry data exchange, command and control operations, and payload data downlink.
 Link service is also the means by which payload applications and runtime services transmit data to one another.